 Plan to attend Venice Carnevale

-Every year in February Venice holds a massive carnival during which locals and tourists dress up in masquerade costumes, and party for two weeks – attending is one of the best things to do in Venice in February.
-The Carnevale was first held in Renaissance times and the masks worn at the time were aimed at hiding the true identity of participants, so that all social classes could interact freely during the event without caring about status.
+The Carnevale was first held in Renaissance times, and the masks worn at the time were designed to hide participants’ true identities so that all social classes could interact freely during the event without caring about status.

 Take a day trip to the nearby islands

-BURANO – One of the nicest islands found on the Venetian Lagoon.
+BURANO—One of the nicest islands found on the Venetian Lagoon.
 It is a 40-minute boat ride from St Mark’s Square and is the perfect place to escape the large crowds for a few hours.
 You’ll see colorful buildings and enjoy a lovely, quaint atmosphere.

-MURANO – Famous for glass-blowing factories where you can also attend glass-making workshops and buy precious Murano glass souvenirs.
+MURANO—Famous for glass-blowing factories where you can also attend glass-making workshops and buy precious Murano glass souvenirs.

-SAN GIORGIO MAGGIORE – You can easily spot this island from St. Mark’s Square and from the Campanile di San Marco, so why not go there?
-It’s one of the lesser known yet nicest things to do in Venice.
+SAN GIORGIO MAGGIORE—You can easily spot this island from St. Mark’s Square and from the Campanile di San Marco, so why not go there?
+It’s one of the lesser-known yet nicest things to do in Venice.
 The main sight is St. George’s Church, originally dating to the 9th century but expanded during Renaissance time.
-The church – home to several paintings by Tintoretto and one by Sebastiano Ricci – is free to visit and you can also access the bell tower for impressive views of Venice.
+The church, home to several paintings by Tintoretto and one by Sebastiano Ricci is free to visit, and you can also access the bell tower for impressive views of Venice.

-SAN MICHELE – Where the cemetery is located.
+SAN MICHELE—Where the cemetery is located.

-TORCELLO – It’s where you can see Byzantine mosaics in Santa Maria Assunta Cathedral.
+TORCELLO—It’s where you can see Byzantine mosaics in Santa Maria Assunta Cathedral.

 Try local specialties